 - Avoid alcohol before bed.
 Alcohol may cause you to feel tired initially, but it creates a restless, bad-quality night’s sleep.
 Have your last drink 4 hours before your bedtime.

 - Eat a lightweight meal for dinner.
 Have bigger meals for breakfast and lunch instead.
 Don’t eat anything within the 3 hours before hitting the pillow.

-Exercise is a vital part of creating a healthy sleep routine.
+Exercise is an important part of any healthy sleep routine.
 If you don’t tire your body out during the day, you’ll find it hard to doze off at midnight.
 You shouldn’t run marathons or spend hours at a gym – even a 20-minute exercise or a brisk walk in the evening would do.

 Ideally, exercise within the morning or the early afternoon.
 Working out near bedtime can energize up the body and make it tougher to go to sleep.
 You must also aim for 10,000 steps per day – most smartphones have step-tracking apps if you don’t have a pedometer.
 You’d be surprised by the number of steps you can fulfill just doing chores and walking around the house every day.